Should you tip your flight attendant?

 Follow the industry leaders

-"I definitely don't know a lot of Frontier flight attendants who would be upset if tipping just went away," says Smith.
+"I definitely don't know a lot of Frontier flight attendants who would be upset if tipping just went away," says the flight attendant.

 Instead, she thinks the company is going to use tipping as an incentive to increase sales.
-"I always heard that the next step was going to be a quota for drinks and snacks we had to sell on the plane."
+"I always heard rumors that the next step was going to be a quota for drinks and snacks we had to sell on the plane."

 "I can't say that I'm surprised it's Frontier that came out with this first instead of, say, American, United or Delta," says Sumers.
 "Sometimes an ultra-low-cost carrier will do things that other airlines won't in order to lower costs and to keep revenue up."